L-spaces, taut foliations, and graph manifolds: Cutting and Gluing

-Combining Proposition \ref{Simplicity Proposition} with \cite[Theorem 1.3]{HW} gives a gluing result for Floer simple manifolds. \begin{theorem} Suppose that $M_1$ and $M_2$ are Floer simple manifolds, and consider the closed manifold $M_1\cup_h M_2$ for some homeomorphism $h\co \partial M_1\to\partial M_2$. \begin{itemize} \item[(1)] If neither $M_1$ nor $M_2$ are solid torus-like, then $M_1\cup_h M_2$ is not an L-space if and only if there is a slope $\alpha$ in $\partial M_1$ such that $\alpha \not\in \mathcal{L}^\circ_{M_1}$ and $h(\alpha) \not\in\mathcal{L}^\circ_{M_2}$. \item[(2)] If either $M_1$ or $M_2$ is solid-torus like, then $M_1\cup_h M_2$ is not an L-space if and only if there is a slope $\alpha$ in $\partial M_1$ such that $\alpha \not\in \mathcal{L}_{M_1}$ and $h(\alpha) \not\in\mathcal{L}_{M_2}$. \end{itemize} \end{theorem} The two cases arising in this statement are expected: the second accounts for Dehn filling (that is, when one of the $M_i$ is a solid torus) and simply verifies the definition of an L-space slope.
-More generally, however, we must appeal to an {\em a priori} larger class of manifolds which are called \emph{solid torus-like} \cite[Definition 3.23]{HW}, as they are characterized by having bordered Floer homology which resembles that of a solid torus in every $spin^c$ structure \cite{HW}, or equivalently, by having empty $\mathcal{D}^{\tau}$ in the sense of \cite{RR}.
-It is not known if any solid torus-like manifolds which are boundary incompressible exist.
-It is plausible that the dichotomy in Theorem \ref{Gluing Theorem} is simply the difference in behaviour between Dehn filling and more general gluing.
+Combining Proposition \ref{Simplicity Proposition} with the gluing theorem \cite[Theorem 1.3]{HW} for simple loop-type manifolds, we obtain a gluing result for Floer simple manifolds. \begin{theorem} Suppose that $M_1$ and $M_2$ are Floer simple manifolds, and consider the closed manifold $M_1\cup_h M_2$ for some homeomorphism $h\co \partial M_1\to\partial M_2$. \begin{itemize} \item[(1)] If neither $M_1$ nor $M_2$ are solid torus-like, then $M_1\cup_h M_2$ is not an L-space if and only if there is a slope $\alpha$ in $\partial M_1$ such that $\alpha \not\in \mathcal{L}^\circ_{M_1}$ and $h(\alpha) \not\in\mathcal{L}^\circ_{M_2}$. \item[(2)] If either $M_1$ or $M_2$ is solid-torus like, then $M_1\cup_h M_2$ is not an L-space if and only if there is a slope $\alpha$ in $\partial M_1$ such that $\alpha \not\in \mathcal{L}_{M_1}$ and $h(\alpha) \not\in\mathcal{L}_{M_2}$. \end{itemize} \end{theorem} The two cases arising in this statement are expected: the second accounts for Dehn filling (that is, when one of the $M_i$ is a solid torus) and simply verifies the definition of an L-space slope.
+More generally, we must appeal to a larger class of manifolds which are called \emph{solid torus-like} \cite[Definition 3.23]{HW}, as they are characterized by having bordered Floer homology which resembles that of a solid torus in every $spin^c$ structure \cite{HW}, or equivalently, by having empty $\mathcal{D}^{\tau}$ in the sense of \cite{RR}.
+It was proved in \cite{Gillespie} that a solid torus-like manifold must be a solid torus connected sum with an L-space.
+In particular, if we assume that $M_1$ and $M_2$ are boundary incompressible, then the conclusion in case $(1)$ holds.